Janet K. Astle, B.S. Pharm, Ed.D., R.PhAssistant Dean for Student Services and Assistant Professor

 Janet Astle earned her BS degree in Pharmacy from Duquesne University in 1980.
 Upon graduation, she worked in community pharmacy practice for Thrift Drug Company and provided consultation services for a skilled nursing care facility.
 She also researched, authored, and produced 30 distinct state pharmacy law manuals for the corporate entity.
 She is the 2008 recipient of the School of Pharmacy Alumni Association Distinguished Alumnus Award and the Pennsylvania Pharmacists Association Pharmacist of the Year Award.

-Janet Astle successfully defended her dissertation entitled -Identification of Desirable Pharmacy Preceptor Characteristics and Behaviors: A Qualitative Content Analysis Approach- and is a candidate for the Doctor of Education degree in Instructional Leadership to be awarded in August of 2012 from the Duquesne University School of Education.
+Janet Astle successfully defended her dissertation entitled -Identification of Desirable Pharmacy Preceptor Characteristics and Behaviors: A Qualitative Content Analysis Approach and received the Doctor of Education degree in Instructional Leadership in August of 2012 from the Duquesne University School of Education.

 Astle, J. (2012).
 Identification of Desirable Pharmacy Preceptor Characteristics and Behaviors: A Qualitative Content Analysis Approach.
 Duquesne University Dissertation Defense, Pittsburgh, PA, May 8, 2012.

 Area of Research Interests: Preceptor Development, Chemical Dependency, Ethics.

 Koerner, P., & Astle, J.K.
 (2011).
 Incorporation of Preceptor Development into the Required Community APPE Rotations.
 American Association of Colleges of Pharmacy Annual Meeting, San Antonio, TX, July 9 - 13, 2011.